daccordeon/summerSHG/source/README.md

 # source

-Code (typically in notebooks) to run the analysis
+Code (in Python 3 Jupyter notebooks) to run the analysis.